 • vulval bleeding that happens easily on contact, especially after sex

-It’s thought that lichen planus is an autoimmune disorder.
+It’s thought that lichen planus is an autoimmune condition.
 These conditions cause the immune system to attack the body’s own tissues.

 • stress